datons/AT-P/notebooks/4_Production/1_GH Actions/README.md

-1. Create a GitHub Actions workflow
+# Run code from GitHub Actions

-2. Add API credentials to GitHub Secrets
+1. Push code to GitHub

-## Create report

-1. Enable GitHub Actions to read and write permissions
+2. In the repository settings, create an environment called `paper`
+3. Add the credentials from Alpaca API
+   1. API_KEY
-2. Allow create issues
+   2. API_SECRET